lladney/COMP483-Group-Project/README.md

 ## Outputs
-Two files will be outputted once the AAPipeline.py code has been executed:
+The following files will be outputted once the AAPipeline.py code has been executed:

 **1. average_amino_acid_frequencies.csv**